 Once you’ve submitted a job application, waiting to hear back from your potential employer can be stressful and anxiety-provoking.
 While you probably want an answer right now, your communication with the hiring manager could make or break your odds of receiving an interview.
-Can you send a follow-up letter?
-How long should you wait before doing so?
+Is it OK to follow up on a job application?
+How long should you wait before following up?

 If the job is still listed, scan the advertisement for any instructions about following up.
 It may explicitly state that you shouldn’t or specify a preferred mode of communication.
 If it doesn't, respect the instructions and do as the listing says.
 The listing might also state how long they expect the process to take, in which case you should wait that length of time to follow up.

 This assumes you sent your initial application through an application system or to an HR specialist.
 It’s worthwhile to locate the name and email address of the hiring manager and send her a short note with your resume.
 Be sure to let her know that you’ve also sent your application through the appropriate channel as well, but want to email her directly because you’re very excited about the job.

 Express your excitement for the position, mention that you think you’d be a good fit, and acknowledge that you understand the hiring process may take some time.
 Fine.

 If you send a follow-up letter and still don’t hear back, know when to quit.
 Don’t look for other ways of contacting her, because by now, she’s most likely seen your application.
 Repeatedly calling and emailing will come off as overeager and a bit stalkerish.